 From author interviews and writing tips to creative writing exercises and reading lists, we've got everything you need to get started – and to keep going.

 Started a draft but unsure who your cast are yet?
 Here are some of our favourite exercisesRead More

 Alumna Louise Morrish on the call that kickstarted her writing careerRead More

 Recommendations from Faber

-A brand new edition of Sally Rooney's modern classic, exclusively for Faber Members.
+An exclusive edition of Sally Rooney's modern classic, designed for Faber Members.